Albanian soldier dies in Afghanistan peacekeeping mission

 TIRANA, Albania (AP) — Albania’s Defense Ministry on Wednesday reported the death of a soldier in Afghanistan, the second from the tiny Western Balkan country to die during the international peacekeeping mission.

-The soldier, identified only by the initials Xh.
-J., died Tuesday night at 1810 GMT (1:10 p.m.
+The soldier, identified as Xhevahir Jazaj, died Tuesday night at 1810 GMT (1:10 p.m.
 EST), the ministry said in a statement.
 It didn't specify the location or give any details about the circumstances.

 The ministry said that the Albanian military was assisting an investigation by the command of the Resolute Support Mission operation in Afghanistan, made up of around 16,000 troops from 38 countries.